DavidSolan0/biodiversity_shiny_app/README.md

+## Repository Structure

+This repository is organized into the following key directories and files:

+- **`src/`**: Contains the core components of the Shiny application.
+  - **`UI.R`**: Defines the user interface of the Shiny app.
+  - **`server.R`**: Contains the server logic for the Shiny app.
+  - **`app_deployment.R`**: Script for deploying the app to ShinyApps.io.
+Instructions for creating a token and linking it to your local workspace are provided below.
+  - **`modules/`**: Contains Shiny modules required for the app.
+These are organized as separate R files to modularize the app's functionality.

+- **`data/`**: Stores the data files used by the app.
+  - **`normalized/`**: Contains the input data in its normalized form, used for processing and analysis within the app.

+---

 ## Recreating the R Environment

 This project uses `renv` for managing R package dependencies.
 To recreate the environment specified in the `renv.lock` file, follow these steps: